chasemccoy/cosmic-owl-style-guide/README.md

 ```

 ## Classes
-All class names and constants should be prefixed with `CO`.
+All class names and constants should be prefixed with two or three letters representing the app that is using the code.
+If the code is intended to be reused between apps, it should be prefixed with `CO`.